Promotion of a Web site by RSS

 Now you have just to make known the existence of feed to the community of the Web, some tracks below...

 You think that your articles reflect the actuality, and provide a unique information.
-The collaborative sites of news are there to make known them.
+Collaborative sites of news are there to make known them.
 Digg and other such site can extract the info from you feed..

-Around RSS, many services are growing: directories of general and specialized feeds where you register yourself your feed, search engines specialized in site of social networking.
+Around RSS, many services have grown: directories of general and specialized feeds where you register yourself your feed, search engines specialized in site of social networking.

 Always working in silence, the W3C, the organization which defines the standard of the Web, including HTML and XML, develop a project that is not very well known, but whose applications appear little by little however, it is the semantic Web.
 It is intended to give the meaning of Web pages for what they are useful, their context, in a form which the computer can process.
 There are already several standards that are derived from RDF format.